alirezagoli/watermark/README.md

 # watermark
-A program for embeding and extracting watermark.
+A program for embedding and extracting watermark.